spree/spree-guides/content/integration/tutorials/basic_endpoints_tutorial.md

 This tutorial assumes that you have [installed bundler](http://bundler.io/#getting-started) and Sinatra, and that you have a working knowledge of [Ruby](http://www.ruby-lang.org/en/), [JSON](http://www.json.org/), [Sinatra](http://www.sinatrarb.com/), and [Rack](http://rack.rubyforge.org).

 ***
-For detailed information about Endpoints, check out the [endpoints](terminology#endpoints) section of the Terminology guide.
+For detailed information about endpoints, check out the [endpoints](terminology#endpoints) section of the terminology guide.
 ***

 +++